 • A capital-efficient alternative to margin trading

-In this article, we’ll dissect how Leveraged ETFs work, what makes them so powerful, when they outperform, and how investors—retail and institutional—can deploy them tactically across a diversified strategy.
+In this article, you’ll get a full breakdown of how leveraged ETFs work, what makes them so powerful, when they outperform, and how you, whether you’re a retail or institutional investor, can deploy them tactically across a diversified strategy.

 What Are Leveraged ETFs?

-Leveraged ETFs are exchange-traded funds designed to deliver multiples of the daily performance—positive or negative—of an underlying index.
-Unlike traditional ETFs that aim to match an index’s return, leveraged ETFs use financial derivatives and debt instruments to magnify exposure, typically by a factor of 2x or 3x.
+Leveraged ETFs are exchange-traded funds designed to deliver multiples of the daily performance, positive or negative, of an underlying index.
+Unlike traditional ETFs that aim to match an index’s return, leveraged ETFs use financial derivatives and debt instruments to magnify your exposure, typically by a factor of 2x or 3x.

 For example: